 Climate change - What action would you take to limit future warming and save the planet?
 And what would be the consequences for society?
 In this free course you will imagine a future in which humanity has taken radical action to tackle climate change by engineering the climate and using technology to set the thermostat dial of the planet.
-Due Autumn 2020
+Due early 2021

 Revolutions of the sixties - A set of four short courses exploring the notion of the Sixties as a ‘revolutionary period’.
-Due October 2020.
+Joining the already published A spiritual revolution?
+Wicca and religious change in the 1960s; Janis Joplin and the sexual revolution; and The American Civil Rights Movement, will be the fourth and final course: Simone de Beauvoir and the feminist revolution.
+Due January 2021

 Spiritualism - an immersive video interactive designed to raise awareness of spiritual healing and the different views on this in relation to end of life care and death.
-Due Winter 2020
+Due early 2021

 Please note: All dates given are estimated dates of launch, and all are subject to change.